 How to sell an electric car

-The tide may have begun to turn on fossil fuel cars already.
+Meanwhile, the tide is turning on fossil fuel cars.
 Hit by Covid-19 restrictions in 2020, the UK automotive industry saw a corresponding slump in new petrol and diesel car sales.
 However, the number of electric and plug-in hybrid vehicles sold saw a substantial increase a percent of all sales.
-Indeed, nearly one-fifth of all cars registered (17.5%) in 2020 were zero-emissions capable – up from just 7.4% the previous year.
+Indeed, nearly one-fifth of all new cars registered (17.5%) in 2020 were zero-emissions capable – up from just 7.4% the previous year.

 The electric car market is growing at a rapid rate – with many automotive professionals now suggesting that the sale of ICE cars and vans has already peaked in the UK.